Concurrent Session Application

 Please note that the Primary Presenter is the person TCUF will communicate with regarding this proposal and presentation options, if approved.

-Each submission must include a speaker from the associated institution.
-Each team can have a maximum of two (2) industry professionals for every institutional representative, with a maximum of four (4) presenters.
-The industry professionals included in the submission application do not have to be associated with a firm that holds a sponsorship spot.
+Each submission must include a Speaker from the associated Institution.
+Each team can have a maximum of three (3) Industry professionals for every one (1) institutional representative, with a maximum of four (4) presenters.
+The Industry professionals included in the submission application do not have to be associated with a firm that holds a Sponsorship spot.

 Proposed Session